Corey Thurman

-Corey Lamar Thurman (born November 5, 1978) is a former professional baseball pitcher, formerly of the York Revolution of the independent Atlantic League.
-He played two seasons at the Major League level for the Toronto Blue Jays.
+Corey Lamar Thurman (born November 5, 1978) is an American former professional baseball pitcher.
+He played two seasons in Major League Baseball for the Toronto Blue Jays, and also played for the York Revolution of the independent Atlantic League.

 Career

 Thurman was selected by the Kansas City Royals in 4th round of 1996 Major League Baseball Draft.
 He played his first professional season with their Rookie league GCL Royals in 1996.
 In 2007, he played for the Milwaukee Brewers Double-A affiliate, the Huntsville Stars.
 He signed with the York Revolution of the independent Atlantic League for the 2008 season and re-signed with them for the 2009 season.
 In December 2009, Thurman married Angela Day in York, PA.
 Said Thurman, "I met a girl who loves to watch Sports Center--what else can you do?"

 Thurman was released by the York Revolution on May 25, 2015; after five appearances on the season, Thurman had an 8.23 ERA over 19.2 innings.
 Thurman left the Revolution as the team's all-time leader in wins (66), games started (180), quality starts (60), innings pitched (980.1), and strikeouts (667).